UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/UAuth/oidc-integration.md

 <h1 id="-uauth">UAuth OIDC</h1>

-> Authenticate users in compliance with the Authoriation Code Flow with PKCE standard.
+> Authenticate users in compliance with the Authorization Code Flow with PKCE standard.
 Any OIDC compliant client library with support for this standard may be used to interface with UAuth.

 OIDC Service Endpoint: